One unfortunate part about the world of SEO is that sometimes things go wrong.

 Other Types of Penalties

-- Cloaking and Sneaky Redirects: This happens when you serve different content to Google then you do to users.
+- Cloaking and/or Sneaky Redirects: This happens when you serve different content to Google then you do to users.
 Google considers this to be a major no-no.

-- Hidden Text and Keyword Stuffing: SEOs used to find ways to put text on web pages that users couldn’t see (such as white text on a white background) to feed content only to Google.
-Or, they would repeat the main keyword over and over again on web pages.
+- Hidden Text and/or Keyword Stuffing: SEO practitioners used to find ways to put text on webpages that users couldn’t see (such as white text on a white background) to feed content only to Google.
+Or, they would repeat the main keyword over and over again on webpages.
 Don’t do these things!

 - Unnatural Links from Your Site: If you appear to be selling links to other publishers with a goal of providing them SEO benefit in return for money, Google may spot that you’re doing this and give you this message.

-- Pure Spam: Google will give you this message in Webmaster Tools if they believe your site is using very aggressive spam techniques.
+- Pure Spam: Google will give you this message in the Search Console if they believe your site is using aggressive spam techniques.

 - Spammy Freehosts: This is related to where you are hosting your site.
 Make sure you are working with a reputable hosting company!